-Of the trade-off models considered here, those relying on homophilic attachment guided by the matching index performed better than models based on properties of node clustering or degree, consistent with prior work (28-30, 32).
-However, while this form of topological homophily may be plausibly linked to a Hebbian-like plasticity process (33), the precise mapping between topological terms such as the matching index and the physiological processes that sculpt neuronal connectivity remains unclear.
-We therefore investigated an alternative class of homophilic attachment models in which inter-regional homophily was informed by physiology rather than topology and showed that such models often perform better than the matching index model.
+Of the trade-off models considered here, those relying on homophilic attachment guided by the matching index performed better than models based on properties of node clustering or degree, consistent with prior work (24-26, 28).
+However, while this form of topological homophily may be plausibly linked to a Hebbian-like plasticity process (29), the precise mapping between topological terms such as the matching index and the physiological processes that sculpt neuronal connectivity remains unclear.
+We therefore investigated an alternative class of homophilic attachment models in which interregional homophily was informed by physiology rather than topology and showed that these models often perform better than the matching index model.

-In a general sense, all three physiologically-constrained models considered here-CGE, MPC{HIST}, and MPC{T1/T2}-offer different ways of testing the architectonic type principle, or structural model of neuronal connectivity, which states that regions with more similar cytoarchitecture and laminar organization and more likely be connected with each other (40, 41, 49, 58).
-MPC{HIST} and MPC{T1/T2} represent more direct measures of cytoarchitectonic similarity, quantifying cortical depth-dependent variations in cell size/density and myelin content, respectively.
-CGE offers an arguably less direct, although perhaps related measure of microstructural similarity.
-Gene-expression measures in the AHBA are obtained through bulk tissue microarray, and the resulting expression values will also be influenced by regional variations in cellular architecture, in addition to other factors influencing regional transcriptional activity, although the specific contributions to CGE made by cytoarchitectonic or other aspects of transcriptional similarity remain unclear.
+In a general sense, all three physiologically constrained models considered here-CGE, MPCHIST, and MPCT1/T2-offer different ways of testing the architectonic type principle, or structural model of neuronal connectivity, which states that regions with more similar cytoarchitecture and laminar organization are more likely be connected with each other (36, 37, 46, 56).
+MPCHIST and MPCT1/T2 represent more direct measures of cytoarchitectonic similarity, quantifying cortical depth-dependent variations in cell size/density and myelin content, respectively.
+CGE offers an arguably less direct, although perhaps related, measure of microstructural similarity.
+Gene expression measures in the AHBA are obtained through bulk tissue microarray, and the resulting expression values will be influenced by regional variations in cellular architecture, although the specific contributions to CGE made by cytoarchitectonic or other aspects of transcriptional similarity remain unclear.

-The superior performance of both CGE and MPC{T1/T2} compared to MPC{HIST} models may indicate that inter-regional coupling of factors related to myeloarchitecture may be more closely linked to connectivity than similarity in neuronal organization, in light of evidence that the T1/T2 ratio track intracortical myelin (53) and that oligodendrocyte-related genes contribute to variations in CGE that are linked to inter-regional connectivity (5) Notably, MPC{T1/T2} has a lower resolution than MPC{HIST}, and is thus more sensitive to the skewness of the intensity profiles, which varies along a sensory-fugal axis (57).
-As such, MPC{T1/T2} more closely corresponds to the hierarchical sensory-fugal axis, which is an established organizing principle of neuronal connectivity (59).
-Additionally, the BigBrain atlas from which MPC{HIST} estimates were derived was constructed using only a single brain and the challenges of data reconstruction and lack of averaging across individuals may result in somewhat noisier measures.
+The superior performance of both CGE and MPC ${T1/T2}$ compared to MPC ${HIST}$ models may indicate that interregional coupling of factors related to myeloarchitecture may be more closely linked to connectivity than similarity in neuronal organization, in light of evidence that the T1/T2 ratio tracks intracortical myelin (50) and that oligodendrocyterelated genes contribute to variations in CGE that are linked to interregional connectivity (5).
+Notably, MPC ${T1/T2}$ has a lower resolution than MPC ${HIST}$ and is thus more sensitive to the skewness of the intensity profiles, which varies along a sensory-fugal axis (54).
+Hence, MPC ${T1/T2}$ more closely corresponds to the hierarchical sensory-fugal axis, which is an established organizing principle of neuronal connectivity (57).
+In addition, the BigBrain atlas from which MPC ${HIST}$ estimates were derived was constructed using only a single brain, and the challenges of data reconstruction and lack of averaging across individuals may result in somewhat noisier measures.